Like The Empire Itself, The British Pound Is Not What It Used To Be

 Today, the U.K.'s decision to stick with the pound — also known as sterling or, more colloquially, the quid — is seen by many economists as a prudent move, one that helped Britain recover faster after the Great Recession.

-But Britain's decision was driven as much by culture as economics.
+But Britain's decision was driven as much by culture as by economics.

 "We're a very proud nation.
 Used to rule the waves," says British businessman Cliff Franklin, who lives in New York.
 "And the pound is dear to British people's hearts.
 And I'm sure it would have been a cultural nightmare to try to get rid of it and go into the euro."